 “An adjustable bench allows you to work in different planes of motions,” Burr says.
 “You can change the angles and range of motion and have a lot more access to different exercises.
 Even if you just change the angle slightly, that can totally modify an exercise.”

 The AB-4100 is great for competitive lifters, because it has three posts: two by your head and one by your feet, so the feet of the bench won’t get in the way of your own feet when you’re setting up/driving through.
 The AB-4100 also meets IPF height standards, so you’re training how you’ll compete.
-As an adjustable bench, it goes both ways: flat and incline, with seven total back positions and three seat positions.
+As an adjustable bench, it goes both ways: flat and incline bench, with seven total back positions and three seat positions.

 3. A BARBELL